dossiers-page/dossiers-page/_posts/2020-10-05-heart-disease-demo.md

 - explainable_ai
 ---

-The previous post explained, overall what factors affect health of the heart.
+The previous post explained, overall, what factors affect health of the heart.
 This is the global interpretability of machine learning.
 A better tool for a subject matter expert to try out is on the boundary conditions.
 Here, he/she can put values which even confuses the experts; and see how well the model behaves.
-This is called **local interpretability**
-Here is an example of local interpretablity and how the model behaves well and eratically, given the input conditions.
+This is called **local interpretability**.
+This post is an example of local interpretability and how the model behaves well and erratically, given the input conditions.

 The method used here is the use of [SHAPELY  values](https://en.wikipedia.org/wiki/Shapley_value).
 To get an idea how this works, think of a game where each team member contributes to the final score.
 ## A note on the parameters used in the demo
-1. Age: Age completed in years
+* Age: Age completed in years
-2. Resting blood pressure : Level of blood pressure at resting mode in mm/HG (Systoloc)
+* Resting blood pressure : Level of blood pressure at resting mode in mm/HG (Systoloc)
-3. Cholestrol: Serum cholestrol in mg/dl
+* Cholesterol: Serum cholesterol in mg/dl
-4. Maximum Heart Rate Achieved: Heart rate achieved while doing a threadmill test or exercise
+* Maximum Heart Rate Achieved: Heart rate achieved while doing a treadmill test or exercise
-5. ST_Depression/oldpeak: Exercise induced ST-depression in comparison with the state of rest
+* ST_Depression/oldpeak: Exercise induced ST-depression in comparison with the state of rest
-6. Sex: Gender of patient (The data had only male and female)
+* Sex: Gender of patient (The data had only male and female)
-7. Chest Pain Type: Type of chest pain experienced by patient
+* Chest Pain Type: Type of chest pain experienced by patient
-8. Fasting blood sugar: Blood sugar levels on fasting > 120 mg/dl represents as 1 in case of true and 0 as false
+* Fasting blood sugar: Blood sugar levels on fasting > 120 mg/dl represents as 1 in case of true and 0 as false
-9. Resting ecg: Result of electrocardiogram while at rest
+* Resting ecg: Result of electrocardiogram while at rest
-10. Exercise angina: Angina induced by exercise 0 depicting NO 1 depicting Yes
+* Exercise angina: Angina induced by exercise 0 depicting NO 1 depicting Yes
-11. ST slope: ST segment measured in terms of slope during peak exercise
+* ST slope: ST segment measured in terms of slope during peak exercise
 ##  Try it out
 (If you are loading this for first time, click on show widgets below, to load the application.
 Best viewed in bigger screen)
 <div tabindex="-1" id="notebook" class="border-box-sizing">
     <div class="container">

   <div class="cell text_cell">
     <button class="js-nbinteract-widget">
       Loading widgets...